San Luis Oral and Maxillofacial Surgery

 Bone grafting is a very important and often overlooked procedure when it comes to preparing for a dental implant!
 Dental implants have increased in popularity and effectiveness over the years, as they provide the most reliable replacement for natural teeth.
 Dental implants look and feel like normal teeth, and if treated properly, can last the rest of a person’s lifetime!
 Bone grafts and dental implants work together to restore smiles.

 Contact us today at 805-541-5611 to schedule your dental implant consultation, and we can talk about your bone grafting options!

 Patients always wonder why it is recommended that they get their wisdom teeth extracted, or why they even have wisdom teeth in the first place!
 We always want our patients to be in the know and have all of their questions answered.
 It is important to understand the benefits of having your wisdom teeth extracted.

-We invite you to read through our frequently asked questions about wisdom teeth and the extraction process and call us at San Luis Obispo Office Phone Number 805-541-5611 if you have any questions.
+We invite you to read through our frequently asked questions about wisdom teeth and the extraction process and call us at Oral Surgery & Dental Implant Office in San Luis Obispo CA Phone Number 805-541-5611 if you have any questions.